-In the interests of transparency, the government will, for 28 days, make publicly available a notice of proposal to publish references to standards.
-Interested parties may object to the publication within the 28-day timeframe.
-The references to the standards will be published for the purposes of designation of the standards on the 29th day unless the notice is withdrawn or amended before that date.
+In the interests of transparency, the government will make its proposals to publish references to standards publicly available for 28 days.
+Interested parties may object to their publication within this timeframe.
+The references will be published to designate the standards on day 29, unless the proposal is withdrawn or amended before that date.

 References of designated standards

-Whilst GB essential legal requirements remain the same as the equivalent EU law, Annex ZA/ZZ and any references to EU law in the designated standard should be read in accordance with the designation as applying to GB law in the same way.
-This will change if / when GB essential legal requirements change.
+While the essential legal requirements in GB remain the same as the equivalent EU law, the informative Annex ZA/ZZ and any references to EU law in designated standards should be read as applying to the legislation for GB in the same way, subject to any restrictions or points made in the relevant notice of publication.
+This will change if and when the essential legal requirements in GB change.
+We have asked BSI to ensure that any new or revised designated standards map across to the essential legal requirements in GB.

 Conformity assessment and management systems

-- Construction products (CPR) – list owned by MHCLG
+- Construction products (CPR) – list owned by DLUHC

 Consumers and workers protection